Top ERP for Consulting Firms: 5+ Tools Reviewed (2025)

 Pros: Sage Intacct provides advanced financial management and accounting capabilities that can support mid-sized to larger consulting companies.

-Cons: If you’re looking for a tool that can manage your resource planning, projects, and accounting, it might be best to invest in a PSA solution that integrates with project accounting software.
+Cons: If you’re looking for an ERP tool that can manage your resource planning, projects, and accounting, it might be best to invest in a PSA solution that integrates with project accounting software.

 How much are you willing to spend?
 I bet you it is too expensive honestly.
 Their pricing is quite weird and opaque, it’s not cheap for a small business (really makes more sense for medium size businesses).
 It’s a robust product that can handle all sorts of things so setting it up isn’t easy.